cmsc330fall23/cmsc330fall23/discussions/d6_ocaml_hof/README.md

 More notes & examples can be found in [last semester's OCaml HOF discussion](https://github.com/cmsc330-umd/spring23/tree/main/discussions/d4_hof).

-## Note:
+## Addendum

 The idea of mapping and folding over non-list data structures is not novel.
-We want these higher-order functions to be *data structure independent*.
+We want these higher-order functions to be _data structure independent_.
 While in this discussion we have implemented the `fold` and `map` functions for the `tree` data structure, they are already built into the language and OCaml does have other data structures it supports.
 For example, OCaml supports sets from the `Set` module and sets have `map` and `fold`.

 ## Resources & Additional Readings